Poppy Pattinson

-Poppy Olivia Pattinson (born 30 April 2000) is an English professional footballer who plays as a left-back for London City Lionesses of the Women's Super League.
-She has previously played for Sunderland, Manchester City, Bristol City, Everton and Brighton & Hove Albion, and from under-17 to under-23 youth level with England.
+Poppy Olivia Pattinson (born 30 April 2000) is an English professional footballer who plays as a left-back for Women's Super League club London City Lionesses and the England national team.
+She previously played for Sunderland, Manchester City, Bristol City, Everton and Brighton & Hove Albion, and from under-17 to under-23 youth level with England.

 Club career

 Early years

 Pattinson started her youth career at Sunderland Girls' Academy where she played from the age of 8 until she was 13 years old.
 In 2013, Pattinson moved to play at Middlesbrough.

 Sunderland

 In 2015, Pattinson returned to Sunderland.
 She made two WSL 1 appearances for the club during the 2017 Spring Series.

 Manchester City

 Ahead of the 2017–18 season, Pattinson signed for Manchester City.
 On 20 August 2017, she made an appearance for the senior team in a preseason friendly defeat to Bundesliga side 1.
 FFC Frankfurt.
 Pattinson was involved in one senior competitive matchday squad, as an unused substitute in a WSL Cup group stage victory over Doncaster Rovers Belles in December 2017.
 Manchester City's Development team won both the FA WSL Academy League Northern Division and the Development League Cup in a 3–1 victory over Birmingham City Academy in 2017–18.
 Pattinson made 15 appearances across both competitions.